It's essential to regularly measure the performance of your messages, so you can optimize their effectiveness.

 You can also click on each stat for more detail.
-For example, If you select ‘Clicked’, you’ll see the users who clicked in your message, and the number of times each link was clicked:
+For example, If you select ‘Clicked’, you’ll see the users who clicked a link in your message.
+You can use the dropdown to see the number of times each link was clicked:

 To take a closer look at your message's performance, you can export the data.